euaaron/euaaron/README.md

   <li>I've made a <b>Minecraft</b> mod when I was a teenager and also a showcase on <a href="https://www.youtube.com/watch?v=bGlQ9oIFqCk">YouTube</a>.</li>
   <li>I fix my computer myself since when I was 11yo and just let others do after I try.</li>
   <li>I don't have a desk yet, so I stay on bed all the day, even while working.</li>
-  <li>I have difficult to talk with others at the begginig but then I can't stop.</li>
+  <li>I have difficult to talk with others at the beginning but then I can't stop.</li>
   <li>I have 48 <b>terrible</b> song records on <a href="https://www.smule.com/relbeits">Smule</a>.</li>
   <li>I love to be challenged and help others with.</li>
 </ul>